cisagov/ScubaGoggles/.github/pull_request_template.md

 ## ✅ Post-merge Checklist

 - [ ] Delete the branch to clean up.
-- [ ] Close issues resolved by this PR if the [closing keywords](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) did activate.
+- [ ] Close issues resolved by this PR if the [closing keywords](https://docs.github.com/en/issues/tracking-your-work-with-issues/linking-a-pull-request-to-an-issue#linking-a-pull-request-to-an-issue-using-a-keyword) did not activate.